Errors of Omission

 Types of Errors of Omission

-The partial omission is easy to locate, but it is not the case with complete omission.
-A businessman will come to know about such errors only when the statement of accounts are received from or sent to creditors or debtors as the case may be.
+Partial omissions are easy to locate, but this is not the case with complete omissions.
+One can only learn about such errors when the statement of accounts is received from or sent to creditors or debtors, as the case may be.

-The ledger will have no record of the transaction, as there will be no debit or credit entry in the ledger.
+The ledger will have no record of the transaction because there will be no debit or credit entry in the ledger.

 Rectification of Entry

-The transaction is recorded through the General Journal, in the same manner as it would have been recorded when it originally took place.
+The transaction is recorded in the general journal in the same way that it would have been recorded when it originally took place.
 The reason for the delay is given in the narration.

-A credit note for $2,750 received from Hattar Wholesalers was misplaced and not recorded in the books.
+A credit note for $2,750, received from Hattar Wholesalers, was misplaced and not recorded in the books.
 It was discovered two months later on 21 July 2017.
 For this reason, the following rectification entry was made in the journal.